How often do children need to take a bath?

 Thankfully, most kids want to bathe daily once they hit puberty.
 Dermatologists tell parents that once puberty starts, kids should:

-Take a bath or shower after swimming, playing sports, sweating heavily.
+Take a bath or shower after swimming, playing sports, or sweating heavily

 How to make bath time fun